Recharging Your Creativity: A 15-Minute Visualization Practice for Designers

 - 2 min read

-As designers, we’re expected to deliver fresh, impactful ideas on demand.
+Let’s be honest — creative burnout is real.
+As designers, we are expected to deliver fresh, impactful ideas on demand.
 But sometimes, the well runs dry.
 The pressure builds.
-And suddenly, even simple tasks feel overwhelming.
+Suddenly, even simple tasks feel overwhelming.

+If you're feeling stuck, drained, or disconnected from your creative spark, you're not alone.
+The good news?
+You don’t have to stay there.
 This 15-minute visualization practice for designers is a powerful way to reset your nervous system and refocus your creative energy — no pressure, no pushing, just breathing and tuning in.

 Blank-screen syndrome